mikerhodes/github-to-omnifocus/README.md

 ### Set up Omnifocus projects

-By default, `github-to-omnifocus` will put Issues assigned to you in the `GitHub Issues` project.
-It will put PRs in the `GitHub PRs` project.
-It will also apply the `github` tag and a "type" tag to indicate whether the task is an issue or PR.
-The projects are not auto-created and must exist:

-1. Create `GitHub Issues` project in Omnifocus.
-This can be nested within folders.
+By default, the application uses the following projects, which must be created
+manually:

+- "GitHub Assigned"
+- "GitHub Reviews"
+- "GitHub Notifications"

-1. Create `GitHub PRs` project in Omnifocus.
-This can be nested within folders.
+These projects can be nested within folders.
+The names can be customised in the configuration file.

-Note: if you set up different project names in `github-to-omnifocus.toml`, ensure that you create projects with those names.

 ### Create GitHub personal developer token